Your pet moon crab is molting and you’re in a panic. You wonder if you’re supposed to be helping it in some way. Don’t do it. Keep away from it.

 If you had prepared a separate tank for your crab during the molt, then you can move it back into its regular habitat (or “crabitat”) after the exoskeleton is eaten and the crab is up and walking about.

-A WORD ABOUT LOST APPENDAGES:
+A WORD ABOUT LOST APPENDAGES

 If your crab has lost a leg or two, don’t worry.
 This happens.
 They can be regenerated over time.
 The leg breaks off at a special joint.
 I mentioned a little earlier that before molting, a new limb bud will appear at the site.
 The new leg will grow out of this and will be smaller than the others.
-Crabs generally needs about three molts to grow a leg back to its normal size.
-Old crabs, or those that are not molting regularly, may never grow their legs back to full size.
+Crabs generally need about three molts to grow a leg back to its normal size.
+Old crabs, or those that are not molting regularly, may never grow their legs back to full-size.